slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"It is much easier to change how you think by changing your behavior, than it is to change your behavior by changing how you think.
 Act out the change you seek."
 -- Kevin Kelly [1952]*

-There are limits on change.
-Willpower is finite and change requires attention.
+There are limits on change: willpower is finite and change requires attention.
 However, small changes in a complex system can cause large changes.

 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates [-470]*

 > *"God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
 -- St. Francis of Assisi [1181]*

 > *"Those who cannot change their minds cannot change anything." (...)